tusharshah21/agro-gateway/public/docs/readme.md

 FarmerOne (FO) who is the contact person for the Agricultural Officer (AO) for purposes of mobilization, supervision, regulation and support.
 Fresh Horticulture produce, poultry and dairy products are the only categories in this program.
-The program is named Ufarm
+The program is named Agro-Indi

 ## Program Procedures